Sri Lanka bans land sales to foreigners

 Sri Lankan President Mahinda Rajapaksa last November proposed banning state land purchases by foreigners.
 The sale of a prime hotel construction site in Colombo to a Chinese firm had previously been cancelled after the opposition said the price was too low.

-Sri Lanka’s parliament passed legislation in November 2011 allowing the government to acquire enterprises or assets it deems underperforming or underutilized.

-Reporting by Ranga Sirilal; writing by Shihar Aneez; editing by Stephen Nisbet
+Sri Lanka’s parliament passed legislation in November 2011 allowing the government to acquire enterprises or assets it deems underperforming or underutilised.
+(Reporting by Ranga Sirilal; writing by Shihar Aneez; editing by Stephen Nisbet)